-The ULPDU Length field MUST be used to determine if the entire FPDU is present before forwarding the ULPDU to the ULP.
+The ULPDU Length field (see section 6) MUST be used to determine if the entire FPDU is present before forwarding the ULPDU to DDP.

-CRC calculation is discussed in section 7.2 on page 13 above.
+CRC calculation is discussed in section 7.2 on page 16 above.

-7.4.1 Re-segmenting Middle boxes and non-conforming senders
+7.4.1 Re-segmenting Middle boxes and non MPA-aware TCP senders

-Since fully conforming MPA on TCP senders start FPDUs on TCP segment boundaries, a receiving ULP on MPA on TCP implementation may be able to optimize the reception of data in various ways.
+Since MPA on MPA-aware TCP senders start FPDUs on TCP segment boundaries, a receiving DDP on MPA on TCP implementation may be able to optimize the reception of data in various ways.